DhruvaRajwade/ILD-Segmentation-And-Classification-DL/README.md

      final_image = convert_dcm_jpg(cdir, name)
      final_image.save(out_dir + '/' + name + '.jpg')
   ```

+## Dataset Description And Availability

+We used a multimedia collection of cases with interstitial lung diseases (ILDs) built at the University Hospitals of Geneva (HUG).
+The dataset contains high-resolution computed tomography (HRCT) image series with three-dimensional annotated regions of pathological lung tissue along with clinical parameters from patients with pathologically proven diagnoses of ILDs.
+The library contains 128 patients affected with one of the 13 histological diagnoses of ILDs, 108 image series with more than 41liters of annotated lung tissue patterns as well as a comprehensive set of 99 clinical parameters related to ILDs.
+The database is available for research on request and after signature of a [license agreement](https://medgift.hevs.ch/wordpress/wp-content/uploads/2023/02/ILD_DB_EndUserAgreement_2023.pdf).
+A comprehensive description of the dataset can be found in [this](https://www.sciencedirect.com/science/article/pii/S0895611111001017?via%3Dihub) paper.
+For detailed instructions please visit [this](https://medgift.hevs.ch/wordpress/databases/ild-database/) webpage.

 ## Lung Segmentation Results For Models implemented

 ### 1. Performance on Geneva HRCT Dataset (12 classes, 512 x 512)